 2. Decline Sit-Up

 Instructions: This one’s pretty simple.
 Secure your legs in the cushions of a decline bench and start with your back flat against it.
 You can cross your arms over your chest, put them behind your head or secure a dumbbell or plate against your body for an extra challenge.
-Using your abs, lift your torso up so it’s perpendicular with the bench.
-Return to the start and repeat, making an effort to keep your core engaged between reps.
+Using your abs, lift your torso up, so it’s perpendicular to the bench.
+Return to the start and repeat, trying to keep your core engaged between reps.
 For an oblique-torching variation, you can add a twist at the top of the movement, rotating to the left and right before laying back down.

 3. Kneeling Cable Crunch

 Cable machines are a mainstay in any gym and provide constant tension as you raise and lower the weight, thus keeping your muscles engaged in a way that’s harder to achieve with free weights.
 This is especially key for ab exercises like the cable crunch, as the consistent tension forces your abs to stay tight throughout the exercise.
 This is a more advanced move and one that takes a little practice to really master.
 Form is crucial, so pay attention.

 Instructions: Attach a rope handle to the pully of a cable machine.
 Get on your knees a few feet from the machine and place the rope evenly behind your head, reaching up to grab it with both hands.
 Crunch downward, bringing your forearms to your knees, then return to the starting position.
 Make sure to keep your back straight throughout.
 As is the case with most ab exercises, the key is not to use your upper body to pull the weight.
 Really focus on using your abs to pull the weight.
 Your hands are just there for support.